AdaCore/gnatstudio/docs/users_guide/navigation.rst

   .. index:: C++; cross-references
   .. index:: gcc; -fdump-xref

-  You need to use the GCC C and C++ compilers that come with GNAT Pro to generate the cross-references information needed by GPS and call them with the `-fdump-xref` switch, so you need to first add that switch to your project's switches for C and C++ sources and compile your
+  You need to use the GCC C and C++ compilers that come with GNAT to generate the cross-references information needed by GPS and call them with the `-fdump-xref` switch, so you need to first add that switch to your project's switches for C and C++ sources and compile your